lizdahlstrom/lizdahlstrom.dev/project-posts/ziggato.md

 source: 'https://github.com/lizdahlstrom/VibeDuck'
 ---

-I created Ziggato as a side project along with my studies.
-I had used Wikipedia API for a uni project and wanted create a utility for a small Discord server used by myself and some friends.
-As time went on I added more and more features.

 ## What can Ziggato do?

 A Discord bot built with the help of DiscordJS API and NodeJS.
 Ziggato can do the following: